Chapter 6 Clusters

 While the benefits of processing data in the cloud were obvious for many years, picking a cloud provider had the unintended side-effect of locking organizations with one particular provider, making it hard to switch between providers or back to on-premise clusters.
 Kubernetes, announced by Google in 2014, is an open source system for managing containerized applications across multiple hosts.
 In practice, it makes it easier to deploy across multiple cloud providers and on-premise as well.

-In summary, we have seen a transition from on-premise, to cloud computing and more recently Kubernetes which have been also described as the private cloud, the public cloud and the hybrid cloud respectevely.
+In summary, we have seen a transition from on-premise to cloud computing and more recently Kubernetes.
+These technologies are often loosely described as the private cloud, the public cloud and as one of the orchestration services that can enable a hybrid cloud, respectively.
 This chapter will walk you through each cluster computing trend in the context of Spark and R.

 As mentioned in the overview section, on-premise clusters represent a set of computing instances procured and managed by staff members from your organization.
 These clusters can be highly customized and controlled; however, they can also incur higher initial expenses and maintenance costs.